Lukaku confirms he's joining Man United

 Romelu Lukaku has confirmed he will be joining Manchester United from Everton.

-Pre-empting an official announcement by the club, the Belgium striker said in an interview with ESPN that he chose United despite a late offer from Premier League champion Chelsea, his former team.
+Pre-empting an official announcement by the clubs, the Belgium striker said in an interview with ESPN that he chose United despite a late offer from Premier League champion Chelsea, his former team.

 "My mind was already set," the 24-year-old Lukaku said.
 "I gave my word, and I don't look back ...
 I was already mentally preparing to be part of the team."